Medals slung over a desktop computer

 What is process documentation?

 A process guide is a step-by-step document that explains how to do something in your business.
 For example, it might explain exactly how to transition an aspect of your data from legacy servers to the cloud.
-It might take the form of a policy, a tutorial or a flow chart.
-It could live in your business plan, your company handbook, your new-hire training manual or your cloud-based standard operating procedures.
+It might take the form of a policy, a tutorial, or a flow chart.
+It could live in your business plan, your company handbook, your new-hire training manual, or your cloud-based standard operating procedures.

 Process documentation is the act of capturing or documenting all of the steps in a particular task.
 Ideally, it should happen in real time.
 As employees perform a task, they document each step they take.
-Ongoing process documentation, followed by regular process review, helps staff and managers learn what works and what doesn’t, helping everyone adapt the process guides as the business evolves.
+Ongoing process documentation, followed by regular process review, helps staff and managers learn what works and what doesn’t, empowering everyone to adapt the process guides as the business evolves.

 Speech bubble with gears and a wrench